-After configuring Cell Ranger ATAC for cluster mode, the cellranger-atac pipelines can be run with --jobmode=sge or --jobmode=lsf.
-This will make the underlying Martian pipeline framework launch each stage through the qsub or bsub commands when running in SGE or LSF modes, respectively.
-As stages' jobs are queued, launched, and completed, the pipeline framework will track their status using the metadata files that each stage maintains in the pipeline output directory.
+When cellranger-atac is run in cluster mode, a single library analysis is partitioned into hundreds and potentially thousands of smaller jobs.
+The underlying Martian pipeline framework launches each stage job using the qsub or bsub commands when running on SGE or LSF cluster, respectively.
+As stage jobs are queued, launched, and completed, the pipeline framework tracks their status using the metadata files that each stage maintains in the pipeline output directory.

-Like local-mode pipelines, cluster-mode pipelines can be restarted after failure.
-They maintain the same order of execution for dependent subsections of the pipeline.
-All executed stage code is identical to local mode, and the quantitative results will be identical to the limit of each stage's reproducibility.
+Like single server pipelines, cluster-mode pipelines can be restarted after failure.
+They maintain the same order of execution for dependent stages of the pipeline.
+All executed stage code is identical to single server mode, and the quantitative results are identical to the limit of each stage's reproducibility.

 |Cluster-mode pipelines that are stopped (either by you or due to a stage failure) do not delete pending stages that have already been submitted to the cluster queue.
 As a result, some pipeline stages may continue to execute after the cellranger-atac commands have exited.|

 In addition, the Cell Ranger ATAC UI can still be used with cluster mode.
 Because the Martian pipeline framework runs on the node from which the command was issued, the UI will also run from that node.

 Stages in the Cell Ranger ATAC pipelines each request a specific number of cores and memory to aid with resource management.
 These values are used to prevent oversubscription of the computing system when running pipelines in single server mode.
 The way CPU and memory requests are handled in cluster mode is defined by the following: